 There must be annual documentation of contact with each individual on the waiting list to provide the choice between waiver and institutional placement through completion of the Attestation Documentation of Individual Choice for Home and Community-Based Services" (DMAS 459-C) form and updating of the types of services sought/needed.
 During the month in which the individual was added to the waiting list DBHDS sends, via postal mail to the adult individual or identified representative, the two forms mentioned above.
 These forms may also be completed online via the WaMS Waitlist Portal.
-If the forms are not completed in the WaMS portal or received back within 30 days, DBHDS will attempt a second mailing of the forms, plus the Notice of Action letter informing the individual that he/she will be removed from the waiting list if the second set of forms are not completed or appeal filed, the individual's name will be removed from the waiting list.
+If the forms are not completed in the WaMS portal or received back within 30 days, DBHDS will attempt a second mailing of the forms, plus the Notice of Action letter informing the individual that the individual will be removed from the waiting list if the second set of forms are not completed in the WaMS portal or received within 60 days.
+At the end of the 60 days, if no forms are received or appeal filed, the individual's name will be removed from the waiting list.
 Quarterly, CSBs will receive completed Choice forms for individuals on their portion of the waiting list for inclusion in their files and a report of the names of individuals whose names have been removed from the waiting list.